dchoward9/POR/Docs/executive_summary.md

 *   **Role-Based Dashboards:** Tailored views provide insights for requesters, managers, fulfillment teams, and administrators.
 *   **Controlled Access:** A robust security model ensures users only see information relevant to their role.
 *   **Auditable Record Termination:** Records cannot be deleted.
 Requests can be moved to a "Cancelled" state, either through the automated rejection process or by manual administrative action, preserving a full, auditable history.
 (Technically the app admins CAN delete the records, but they shouldn't do that)
+*   **Real-Time University Verification:** For university partners, the system includes a live integration with a public database to validate the university's details.
+This feature provides immediate feedback to the fulfillment team, reducing data entry errors and accelerating the verification process.

 ## 4. Key Historical Decisions & Business Impact